Chris-Ngu/EnterpriseSolution-WEB/README.md

+# THIS IS A DEPRECATED REPOSITORY, REFERENCE ONLY.
+OUTDATED CODE; POOR DESIGN
+# PROCEED WITH CAUTION

 ## EnterpriseSolution-WEB
 The full stack implementation of [EnterpriseSolution](https://github.com/Chris-Ngu/EnterpriseSolution) I wrote in C#

 * I decided to convert this to a web based application because I had a lot of networking libraries and frameworks I relied on and thought it would be more fluid if it was implemented in the enviornment it was trying to operate in.

 *Major disclaimer: this is not intended for production.
-The styling of the codebase varies ALOT (Using reactstrap, then all of a sudden using bootstrap, coding styles).
-I used this to learn the MERN stack and I am planning to refactor/ rebuild this from the ground up with the stuff I have learned so far!
+The styling of the codebase varies ALOT (Using reactstrap, then using bootstrap, coding styles).
+I used this to learn the MERN stack.
 There will be a ES-WEB 2.0 branch in the future that will be merged into master.
 This should fix the biggest underlying bugs that are caused by the structure of the project itself*

 # Technologies
 * MongoDB